-- Course Level: Studentships are available to pursue PhD programme.
+- Course Level: Studentships are available to pursue the PhD programme.

-- Study Subject: Studentships are awarded to study Politics, Economics, Education, Law, Business, Accounting and finance, Management, Psychology, Social work and social policy, Management science.
+- Study Subject: Accounting and Finance, Economics, Education, Entrepreneurship, History, Law, Marketing, Politics, Psychology, Social work and social policy, Business, Strategy and organisation,

-- Nationality: Research Council (RC) fees and stipend can only be awarded to UK and EU students and not to EEA or International students.
+- Nationality: Research Council (RC) fees and stipend can only be awarded to UK and EU students and International students.

-- Number of Scholarships: Five studentships are available.
+- Number of Scholarships: ten studentships are available.

 - Scholarship can be taken in the UK

-A good honours degree at first or upper second class level, from a UK academic higher education institution.
+- A good honours degree at first- or upper second-class level, from a UK academic higher education institution.
 In the majority of cases, students will have undertaken an undergraduate course at a recognised UK higher education institution.

-- Applicant/ supervisor submit proposal, supporting statement and CV to the Pathway Lead
+- Applicants submit a proposal, supporting statement and cv to the Pathway Lead